 The NJTPA conducts extensive public outreach and is committed to accessible engagement, as outlined in its PEP (Appendix F).
-As part of this outreach, accommodations are made to ensure individuals in the NJTPA region with limited English proficiency are able to participate in the planning process.
+As part of this outreach, accommodations are made to ensure LEP individuals in the NJTPA region are able to participate in the planning process.
 The NJTPA provides website translation services in a wide range of language through Google translate.
 In addition, the following assistance is provided:

-- Translation of Key Documents-Drafts and final versions of executive summaries of core planning products (long range transportation plan, Transportation Improvement Program, Unified Planning Work Program, Congestion Management Process Status Report; Transportation Conformity Determination and Public Involvement Plan) are translated into the primary LEP language. - Translation of Outreach Documents- As part of its public outreach for the long range transportation plan and other core planning documents, the NJTPA will translate meeting flyers. fact sheets and surveys into the primary LEP language.
+- Translation of Key Documents-Drafts and final versions of executive summaries of core planning products (LRTP, TIP, UPWP, Congestion Management Process Status Report; Transportation Conformity Determination and PEP) will be translated into the primary LEP language. - Translation of Outreach Documents-As part of its public outreach for the LRTP and other core planning documents, the NJTPA will translate meeting flyers, fact sheets and surveys into the primary LEP language.
 Outreach products will be translated into other languages as needed on a case by case basis. - Oral Translation Services-Upon request, the NJTPA will provide translation services for the primary LEP language at Board and Committee meetings, as well as public meetings for core products and planning studies.
 Efforts are made to accommodate additional languages upon requests.
-Requests must be made seven days in advance of a meeting. - Requests for translation services can be submitted to njtpa@njtpa.org or by calling (973) 639-8400 between the hours of 9 a.m. and 5 p.m. on weekdays. - Public Notice of Language Assistance-The NJTPA will provide public notice of the availability of language assistance on an on-going basis through the following means:
+Requests must be made seven days in advance of a meeting. - Requests for translation services can be submitted to njtpa@njtpa.org or by calling (973) 639-8400 between the hours of 9 a.m. and 5 p.m. on weekdays. - Public Notice of Language Assistance-The NJTPA will provide public notice of the availability of language assistance on an on-going basis through the following means: - Information on the availability of language assistance will be maintained on the NJTPA website, NJTPA.org, along with instructions on how to access the assistance.

-- Information on the availability of language assistance will be maintained on the NJTPA website, NJTPA.org, along with instructions on how to access the assistance. - Brochures containing language assistance instructions will be made available at public meetings and are available in public areas of the NJTPA's office. - Language assistance notices will be placed with local, non-English language media directed at LEP individuals and their languages. - Language assistance information and instructions will be provided through telephonic messages through NJTPA's main phone number.
+- o Brochures containing language assistance instructions will be made available at public meetings and are available in public areas of the NJTPA's office. - Language assistance notices will be placed with local, non-English language media directed at LEP individuals and their languages. - Language assistance information and instructions will be provided through telephonic messages through NJTPA's main phone number.